top of page

 Introduction: The Silent Fire Sabotaging Your Weight Loss

-💡 Key takeaway: Chronic inflammation is more than a symptom — it’s a root cause of weight gain and metabolic disease.
-Addressing it is key to reversing insulin resistance, improving metabolic health, and achieving long-term results.
+💡 Key takeaway: Chronic inflammation is not just a symptom — it’s a root cause of weight gain and metabolic disease.
+Cooling this internal “fire” is essential for long-term metabolic health.

 Understanding Inflammation: What It Is and Why It Matters